The Variants dialog

 Adding and removing samples

-You can select one or more samples in the main table and click the Remove button to remove them (alternatively, you can also right-click a row and choose Remove from the context menu).
+To remove samples from display (and return them to the Available samples table), click the remove button (alternatively, you can also right-click a row and choose Remove from the context menu).

 Assigning colors to samples